pharo-iot/PharoThings/README.md

 ```Smalltalk
 remotePharo := TlpRemoteIDE connectTo: (TCPAddress ip: #[193 51 236 167] port: 40423)
 ```
 Notice that you should know IP address of your Raspberry and port where running Pharo is waiting for remote IDE connection.
-In this example we used port 40423 to run server on Raspberry.
+In this example we used port 40423.

 Now inspect the board:
 ```Smalltalk